Therise422/Health-bar-guide/README.md

 ![image](https://github.com/user-attachments/assets/aeb880b1-0be5-43b3-998c-7c64cfad3e8f)

-you can use the paint apllication  and make a suqre
+you can use the paint apllication  and make a square

+what is paint?

+its an apllication that should come pre installed with your computer.